Homeschool Options: À La Carte vs. Boxed Program

 There’s obviously no one correct answer.
 It depends upon your circumstances, your homeschooling goals, and your children.

 And, hey, you don’t have to commit to either approach!
-You can used a boxed program and supplement it with à la carte resources.
+You can supplement a boxed program with à la carte resources.
 Some parents will purchase a boxed program, utilize the parts they like, sell off the materials they don’t need, and incorporate other outside elements into their plan.
-For example, you may sign up with home study school that you love but they don’t offer computer programming courses.
+For example, you may sign up with a home study school that you love, but they don’t offer computer programming courses.
 In that case, you could supplement with an online course or local co-op.

-If you’re new to homeschooling, it is important to realize your options and not feel bound by the programmatic approach you are accustomed to from institutional schools.
+If you’re new to homeschooling, realizing your options and not feeling bound by the programmatic approach you are accustomed to from institutional schools is essential.
 Perhaps, after weighing the options, you still feel a boxed program is best for you.
 That’s perfectly good!
 What is essential is that you adopt an approach that suits your children’s needs and that you know you can change up your approach as you become more comfortable as your children’s primary educator.
 That’s what homeschooling is all about.

-If you’d like to explore this topic more deeply, please join us in our Catholic Homeschool Connections Community to get a conversation going with other homeschooling parents.
+If you’d like to explore this topic more deeply, join me and other homeschooling parents at our Homeschool Connections Community or our Facebook group!